-Whether it’s too hot, cold, or rainy to send kids outside to play, sometimes we are all in need of some cheap, free, and/or easy ideas for what to do with kids at home on those crazy days.
+Whether it’s too hot, or too cold to send kids outside to play, sometimes we are all in need of some cheap, free, and easy ideas to entertain the kids at home on those crazy days.

 Being stuck at home is no fun for your kids!
 So, if you have kids at home right now, you’ve probably heard the words “I’m bored” more than a few times.